MicrosoftDocs/minecraft-creator/creator/Documents/PackagingASkinPack.md

 ## Skin Textures

 The actual skin textures are PNGs.
 The file names are referred to in the `skins.json` metadata file.
 They can be used only at the root of the skin pack.
-You can use [Blockbench](https://blockbench.net/) to create a usable skin PNG for your skin pack.
+You can use Blockbench to create a usable skin PNG for your skin pack.

-## Texts folder
+## Texts Folder

 Inside this folder are the `en_US.lang` and `languages.json` files, which define the actual names of your pack and skins and the supported languages of your pack.
 The names after the `=` are what show up in-game, such as in the skin picker.